grpc/proposal/A86-xds-http-connect.md

 and at the locality level (in the [`LocalityLbEndpoints.metadata` field](https://github.com/envoyproxy/envoy/blob/d6120f3c769e70c988ddcc5c7e9cbc2737b5f63c/api/envoy/config/endpoint/v3/endpoint_components.proto#L165)).

-To support this, we will use the metadata mechanism described for CDS in [gRFC A83] for the EDS metadata fields.
+To support this, we will reuse the metadata registry mechanism described for CDS in [gRFC A83] for the EDS metadata fields.
 The parsed form of the EDS resource will include a parsed metadata map at both the individual endpoint and locality levels, using the same data type previously introduced for CDS metadata.

 We will support the [`envoy.config.core.v3.Address` type](https://github.com/envoyproxy/envoy/blob/d6120f3c769e70c988ddcc5c7e9cbc2737b5f63c/api/envoy/config/core/v3/address.proto#L175)